converged-computing/cloud-select/README.md

 - [ ]add tests and testing workflow
   - [ ]properties testing for handling min/max/numbers
   - [ ] ensure that required set of attributes for each instance are returned (e.g., name, cpu, memory)
-- [ ] Add Docker build / automated builds
 - [ ] how to handle instances that don't have an attribute of interest?
 Should we unselect them?
-- [ ] pretty branded documentation
+- [ ] pretty branded documentation and spell checking
 - [ ] add GPU memory - available in AWS and I cannot find for GCP
 - [ ] should cache be organized by region to allow easier filter (data for AWS doesn't have that attribute)
 - [ ] need to do something with costs